rhysd/hgrep/README.md

 prints it to stdout.
 [Bash][bash], [Zsh][zsh], [Fish][fish], [PowerShell][pwsh], [Elvish][elvish] are supported.
 See `--help` for
 argument of the option.

-This is example to setup the script completion script on Zsh.
+This is an example to setup the completion script on Zsh.

 ```sh
 # Let's say we set comps=~/.zsh/site-functions